 However if your have some specifics in the terms of delivery, your shipments is considered hazmat, or it weights more than 20 kilos.
 If you want some one to make very special delivery outside the operational window of the courier or if you are moving valuables or live animals – than forwarders are your choice.

-In order to satisfy this wide range of requirements and specifics we in KG SID have special contracts not only with leading air and ocean carriers but we have good relations with couriers like DHL such being able to satisfy often contradicting requirements of our customers and partners providing the benefits of the two approaches – the courier and the forwarder’s
+In order to satisfy this wide range of requirements and specifics we in KG CARGO have special contracts not only with leading air and ocean carriers but we have good relations with couriers like DHL such being able to satisfy often contradicting requirements of our customers and partners providing the benefits of the two approaches – the courier and the forwarder’s

-The Bulgarian freight forwarding company KG SID considers any and each of your requirements for reliable delivery on acceptable cost and tranzit time.
+The Bulgarian freight forwarding company KG CARGO considers any and each of your requirements for reliable delivery on acceptable cost and tranzit time.
 If you want to ship a load from Bulgaria or if you want your loads into Bulgaria properly handled please contact us and we will come with a solution to you.

 You can also use our special air freight transportation rate request form which is designed in a way to lead you in the process of providing proper information for your intended shipments which results in better prices and more appropriate handling and routing.